Back to Listing

 For those who are looking for a more immediate solution to treat the symptoms of varicose veins (as well as spider or reticular veins), a minimally invasive option is sclerotherapy.

-Sclerotherapy can be an effective treatment and can be performed within a physician’s office in just a few minutes.
-It’s a common procedure that involves sclerosing agents like Polidocanol and Sodium Tetradecyl, which are injected into the affected veins.
-Most patients are able to resume normal activities immediately following the procedure.
+Sclerotherapy is a commonly used treatment that can be performed in a physician’s office in just a few minutes.
+The procedure involves injecting sclerosing agents, such as Polidocanol or Sodium Tetradecyl, into the affected veins, which causes them to collapse and gradually fade.
+Most patients are able to resume their normal activities shortly after the procedure.

-Here are some of the main reasons why sclerotherapy is a good option for treating varicose veins:
+Here are some of the main reasons why sclerotherapy is a popular option for treating varicose veins:

 Learn more about sclerotherapy online or contact us today to find the vein therapy solution that best suits you.